-Digitalisation is one of the 3 pillars of CEER's 3D Strategy for the period 2019-21.
-This CEER consultation paper elaborates on the implications of digitalisation for the energy sector and for consumers in particular, directly through their consumption and production and indirectly through upstream productivity.
-It considers the changes that might be needed to empower and unlock benefits for consumers and to protect them against risks.
-It seeks input to help regulators prioritise the actions they can take to benefit consumers over the course of the 3-year strategy.
+Digitalisation is one of the three pillars of CEER's "3D Strategy" for the period 2019-21.
+CEER held a public consultation on how to enable digitalisation of the energy system in the consume interest, from March to May 2019, to seek input to help regulators prioritise the actions they can take to benefit consumers over the course of the 3-year strategy.
+CEER received 47 responses from external stakeholders.
+Non-confidential responses and our Evaluation of Responses are available on the CEER website.